il798li/Mythical-Money/README.md

-Fork this bot into your own code. things to change: <br>
+Feel free to fork this code into your own bot.
+Be sure to follow the steps below to ensure it works properly! <br>
-Reset all JSON files to just be {}.
-However, I would recommend keeping the Blacklisted.json, as these people have been blacklisted for a reason.
+- Reset all JSON files to just be {}.
+However, I would recommend keeping the Blacklisted.json, as these people have been blacklisted for a reason. <br>
+- Update the `Token.txt` file with your bot's token.